codex-storage/nim-codex/codex/contracts/Readme.md

 When a client wants to submit this request to the network, it needs to pay the maximum price to the smart contract in advance.
 The difference between the maximum price and the offered price will be reimbursed later.
-To prepare, the client needs to call the `approve` method on the [ERC20 token][2].
-Note that interaction with ERC20 contracts is not part of this library.

 Once the payment has been prepared, the client can submit the request to the
 network: